About the Press

 Through Gladstone Press, I focus on redesigning and reprinting classic novels, but with a modern audience in mind – from title selection to the final printed book.

-There are some exquisite print editions of classic novels available on the market, especially from Penguin UK.
+There are some exquisite print editions of classic novels available on the market.
 But what irks me is that these novels — which I find so exciting, daring, and interesting — keep being packaged to highlight their historical importance.
 That’s fine, but some readers see those designs and think that the book is a ‘difficult’ read.
 (Not true.)
 For me, it’s enjoyment.
 Pure, pleasurable reading.

 So, I redesigned these to be approachable, collectible, modern, sleek, but still (particularly when it comes to the text itself) true to the original books.
 It’s a fresh approach intended to revitalize that zeal you have reading a good novel.
 And these?
 These are great novels.
 Enjoy.